 Jewelry must be conservative and appropriate (no inappropriate symbols).
+Girls are allowed to wear stud earrings and hoop earrings that are no larger than 1 inch in diameter.
+Boys are not allowed to wear any type of earring.
+Nose rings are not allowed.
 All jewelry must be removed for Physical Education or other sports events.